-A resource is something that softens my heart.
-It is an experience that feels gentle.
+Chronic illness resources are things that soften my heart.
+For me, it is an experience that feels gentle.
 Or kind.
 Nonjudging.
 It is a moment that gives me even one iota more capacity to keep going.
 To feel a little less anxious.
-To have self-compassion when I’m feeling particularly blue.
+To have a little more connection to myself when I’m feeling particularly blue.
 Or gray.
 Or irritable.

 Resources have likely been inadequate for those of us who have a chronic illness.
 They’ve been outnumbered by the more challenging events in our lives.

-For some, friends and family are a tremendous resource and support.
-For others it is a beloved animal, such as physician Rachel Naomi Remen who has inflammatory bowel disease, for whom her cat was a best friend.
-For others of us with chronic illness, it may be something even less complicated, that needs no care.
+For some people, experiencing more comfort and ease when living with a disabling symptom or chronic disease comes from friends and family, who can be a tremendous source of support.
+For others it is a beloved pet, such as physician Rachel Naomi Remen who has inflammatory bowel disease, for whom her cat was a best friend.
+For others of us with chronic illness and other health conditions, it may be something even less complicated, that needs no care.
 No conversation.
-May not even need to be fed or watered.
+That may not even need to be fed or watered.

-This is the beginning of a series on Resources.
-I want to introduce the little things that lift my spirits, even a smidge.
+Resources for those of us living with chronic health conditions are an important part of our journeys.
+They help balance out the difficulties.
+And they are part of the pathway to healing.
+These often involve small joys.
+Little things that lift my spirits, even a smidge.
 Simple things that might lift yours, too.
-I want to introduce a concept that supports the idea of indulging in the things that make your heart sing, or make you guffaw, or put a twinkle in your eye.
+This concept supports the idea of indulging in the things that make your heart sing, or make you guffaw, or put a twinkle in your eye.

 Because anything that resources us also helps to break and change the patterns that drive our symptoms.

-In resource posts I want to share things that make me smile.
-And laugh.
-Or that break me open and make me cry from appreciation or joy or the tenderness of open-hearted vulnerability.
-Things that warm my heart and make me want to wiggle my toes in pleasure.
+For me, they include things that warm my heart and make me want to wiggle my toes in pleasure.
 Or that quiet my soul and help me feel more settled or at peace.
 More calm.
 More okay, even if it’s just for a moment.

 At times, imagining and picturing the stream in my neighbourhood feeds a place inside of me and leaves me feeling satisfied, rather than craving more.
 This is a good indication that something is resourcing.